 How to Start a Fire in a Solo Stove Yukon

-We recommend that you clear any flammable materials such as dry leaves, twigs, grass, and paper around the fire pit for added safety.
+Be sure to clear any flammable materials with an outdoor broom, such as dry leaves, twigs, grass, and paper around the fire pit for added safety.

-We recommend hardwood such as hickory, birch, maple, and oak.
+Also, it’s better to use hardwood for firewood such as hickory, birch, maple, and oak.

 Official Video – How To Light The Solo Stove Yukon Firepit